OPS-E2E-PPE/VBA-Docs/api/Access.AllModules.md

 The **CurrentProject** or **CodeProject** object has an **AllModules** collection containing **AccessObject** objects that describe instances of all the **Module** objects specified by **CurrentProject** or **CodeProject**.
 For example, you can enumerate the **AllModules** collection in Visual Basic to set or return the values of properties of individual **AccessObject** objects in the collection.

-You can refer to an individual **AccessObject** object in the **AllModules** collection either by referring to the object by name, or by referring to its index within the collection.
+Refer to an individual **AccessObject** object in the **AllModules** collection either by referring to the object by name, or by referring to its index within the collection.
 If you want to refer to a specific object in the **AllModules** collection, it's better to refer to the module by name because a module's collection index may change.

 The **AllModules** collection is indexed beginning with zero.
 If you refer to a module by its index, the first module is AllModules(0), the second module is AllModules(1), and so on.